WARP4dot52/lambda/poincare/doc/tree.md

 > [!NOTE]
 > Pattern matching is only interesting when you have a context.
 Is it not optimal to do for example:

-Pattern matching is only interesting when you have a context.
-Is it not optimal to do for example:

 ```cpp
 Tree * expr4 = PatternMatching::Create(KAdd(1_e, i_e));
 ```